Send the link below via email or IMCopy

 esp. in public speeches

-architecture of a text; what elements or episodes are combined in what ways and what order to constitute a specific discursive event (medical, job, research interview, news report, scientific article...)
+what elements or episodes are combined in what ways and what order to constitute a specific discursive event (medical, job, research interview, news report, scientific article...)

 discourses involve different discourse practices

-Criticism of decontextualized analysis of speech acts:
+Criticism of decontextualized analysis of text and speech:

 - example of illocutionary force (promise, obligation, command, request, etc.):

-- example of coherence:
+- example of a contextual coherence: